RobertTalbert/calculus/planning/mth201-week3-planning.md

 + State the formal definition of the derivative of a function at a point.
 + Interpret the meaning of a derivative in terms of instantaneous velocity.
-+ + Interpret the meaning of a derivative in terms of instantaneous velocity.

-+
 + State the units of a derivative.
+---
++ Interpret the meaning of a derivative in terms of the slope of a tangent line.
++ Compute the value of the derivative at a point using the definition.

 ### Day 2

+Focus on practice with the concepts from Day 1:

+- Setting up and evaluating the limit to get a derivative
+- Finding the value of a derivative

 ## Module 2B